 Winter Wonderland is located in Hyde Park and offers a variety of shopping and dining options.
 Don’t miss the Bavarian Hall, which offers live music, beer steins, and traditional German cuisine.

-Winter Wonderland offers fun activities for all ages, including ice skating, a midway with fun games, and a chance to visit Santa.
+Winter Wonderland offers fun activities for all ages, including and ice rink if you want to go ice skating, a midway with fun games, and a chance to visit Santa.
 There is truly something for everyone here!

 From mid-November to early January, Winter Wonderland is open daily from 10 a.m. to 10 p.m.
 But the best time to visit is at night when all the lights are on!